nkanderson/APB-protocol/docs/TESTING.md

     1. Concurrent read and write
       a.
 Drive `PWDATA` while ensuring `PWRITE` signal is low
       b.
 Should result in a successful read

+### Protection unit support

+Testing the `PPROT` signals will entail a shared memory map between the design under test and the testbench.
+The memory map will designate specific memory blocks as having certain characteristics.
+For example, a boot ROM section may be designated as secure.
+A system configuration section may be privileged access only.
+There may also be different sections designated as data versus instructions.

+Our testing strategy will focus on checking each protection bit with read and write transactions.
+We will hold on testing combinations of protection bits for now.
+We will also assume prior tests cover the case of reading / writing to regions *not* designated as privileged or secure.

+1. **Privileged access** (`PPROT[0]`)

+    (1) Attempt *invalid read* to privileged region
+    1. Ensure `PPROT[0]` is low
+    1. Attempt a typical read transaction to an address in a privileged region
+    1. Confirm that `SLVERR` is asserted
+    1. Confirm data on `PRDATA` is masked or zeroed (TODO: Maybe this it should be equal to `z`?)

+    (2) Attempt *valid read* to privileged region
+    1. Ensure `PPROT[0]` is high
+    1. Attempt a typical read transaction to an address in a privileged region
+    1. Confirm that `SLVERR` is **not** asserted
+    1. Confirm data on `PRDATA` is valid

+    (3) Attempt *invalid write* to privileged region
+    1. Perform a *valid read* to an address in a privileged region and save retrieved value
+    1. Ensure `PPROT[0]` is low
+    1. Attempt a typical write transaction to the address used above, using a different value than the one retrieved (maybe simply modify the retrieved value).
+    1. Confirm that `SLVERR` is asserted
+    1. Perform a *valid read* to the same address and save retrieved value.
+Confirm the newly retrieved value is the same as the original retrieved value.

+    (4) Attempt *valid write* to privileged region
+    1. Perform a *valid read* to an address in a privileged region and save retrieved value
+    1. Ensure `PPROT[0]` is high
+    1. Attempt a typical write transaction to the address used above, using a different value than the one retrieved (maybe simply modify the retrieved value).
+    1. Confirm that `SLVERR` is **not** asserted
+    1. Perform a *valid read* to the same address and save retrieved value.
+Confirm the newly retrieved value is different from the original retrieved value.

+2. **Secure access** (`PPROT[1]`)

+    (1) Attempt *invalid read* to secure region
+    1. Ensure `PPROT[1]` is high (non-secure)
+    1. Attempt a typical read transaction to an address in a secure region
+    1. Confirm that `SLVERR` is asserted
+    1. Confirm data on `PRDATA` is masked or zeroed (TODO: Maybe this it should be equal to `z`?)

+    (2) Attempt *valid read* to secure region
+    1. Ensure `PPROT[1]` is low (secure)
+    1. Attempt a typical read transaction to an address in a secure region
+    1. Confirm that `SLVERR` is **not** asserted
+    1. Confirm data on `PRDATA` is valid

+    (3) Attempt *invalid write* to secure region
+    1. Perform a *valid read* to an address in a secure region and save retrieved value
+    1. Ensure `PPROT[1]` is high (non-secure)
+    1. Attempt a typical write transaction to the address used above, using a different value than the one retrieved (maybe simply modify the retrieved value).
+    1. Confirm that `SLVERR` is asserted
+    1. Perform a *valid read* to the same address and save retrieved value.
+Confirm the newly retrieved value is the same as the original retrieved value.

+    (4) Attempt *valid write* to secure region
+    1. Perform a *valid read* to an address in a secure region and save retrieved value
+    1. Ensure `PPROT[1]` is low (secure)
+    1. Attempt a typical write transaction to the address used above, using a different value than the one retrieved (maybe simply modify the retrieved value).
+    1. Confirm that `SLVERR` is **not** asserted
+    1. Perform a *valid read* to the same address and save retrieved value.
+Confirm the newly retrieved value is different from the original retrieved value.

+3. **Data or Instruction access** (`PPROT[2]`)

+    (1) Attempt *invalid read* to data region
+    1. Ensure `PPROT[2]` is high (instruction access)
+    1. Attempt a typical read transaction to an address in a data region
+    1. Confirm that `SLVERR` is asserted
+    1. Confirm data on `PRDATA` is masked or zeroed (TODO: Maybe this it should be equal to `z`?)

+    (2) Attempt *valid read* to data region
+    1. Ensure `PPROT[2]` is low (data access)
+    1. Attempt a typical read transaction to an address in a data region
+    1. Confirm that `SLVERR` is **not** asserted
+    1. Confirm data on `PRDATA` is valid

+    (3) Attempt *invalid write* to data region
+    1. Perform a *valid read* to an address in a data region and save retrieved value
+    1. Ensure `PPROT[2]` is high (instruction region)
+    1. Attempt a typical write transaction to the address used above, using a different value than the one retrieved (maybe simply modify the retrieved value).
+    1. Confirm that `SLVERR` is asserted
+    1. Perform a *valid read* to the same address and save retrieved value.
+Confirm the newly retrieved value is the same as the original retrieved value.

+    (4) Attempt *valid write* to data region
+    1. Perform a *valid read* to an address in a data region and save retrieved value
+    1. Ensure `PPROT[2]` is low (data region)
+    1. Attempt a typical write transaction to the address used above, using a different value than the one retrieved (maybe simply modify the retrieved value).
+    1. Confirm that `SLVERR` is **not** asserted
+    1. Perform a *valid read* to the same address and save retrieved value.
+Confirm the newly retrieved value is different from the original retrieved value.

+    (5) Attempt *invalid read* to instruction region
+    1. Ensure `PPROT[2]` is low (data access)
+    1. Attempt a typical read transaction to an address in an instruction region
+    1. Confirm that `SLVERR` is asserted
+    1. Confirm data on `PRDATA` is masked or zeroed (TODO: Maybe this it should be equal to `z`?)

+    (6) Attempt *valid read* to instruction region
+    1. Ensure `PPROT[2]` is high (instruction access)
+    1. Attempt a typical read transaction to an address in an instruction region
+    1. Confirm that `SLVERR` is **not** asserted
+    1. Confirm data on `PRDATA` is valid

+    (7) Attempt *invalid write* to instruction region
+    1. Perform a *valid read* to an address in an instruction region and save retrieved value
+    1. Ensure `PPROT[2]` is low (data region)
+    1. Attempt a typical write transaction to the address used above, using a different value than the one retrieved (maybe simply modify the retrieved value).
+    1. Confirm that `SLVERR` is asserted
+    1. Perform a *valid read* to the same address and save retrieved value.
+Confirm the newly retrieved value is the same as the original retrieved value.

+    (8) Attempt *valid write* to instruction region
+    1. Perform a *valid read* to an address in an instruction region and save retrieved value
+    1. Ensure `PPROT[2]` is high (instruction region)
+    1. Attempt a typical write transaction to the address used above, using a different value than the one retrieved (maybe simply modify the retrieved value).
+    1. Confirm that `SLVERR` is **not** asserted
+    1. Perform a *valid read* to the same address and save retrieved value.
+Confirm the newly retrieved value is different from the original retrieved value.